My Time Snorting Cocaine and Taking Beatings in a Turkish Prison

 56 kilos of hash weighs about the same as your girlfriend and has a street value worth over £500,000.
 That’s how much was concealed under Kapil Ghosh’s car when he was stopped at the Syria-Turkey border in December 2009.
 The then 20-year-old was sentenced to nine years in a Turkish jail for smuggling.
 After 20 months he was repatriated to Britain and was released from Lewes Prison just before last Christmas.

 There have been a number of high profile smuggling cases involving Brits making headlines recently.
-Melissa Reid, 20 and Michaella McCollum, 21 were convicted of smuggling £1.5 million worth of cocaine in Peru last year, while 58-year-old Lindsay Sandiford, who claims she was forced into smuggling cocaine by a gang, could face a firing squad in Bali as early as next month.
+Melissa Reid, 20 and Michaella McCollum, 21 were convicted of smuggling £1.5 million worth of Cocaine in Peru last year, whilst 58-year-old Lindsay Sandiford, who claims she was forced into smuggling cocaine by a gang, could face a firing squad in Bali as early as next month.

 Videos by VICE